City Payment Portal – Online Payment of City of Elkton Property Taxes and Fire Department Memberships

 Will I get a receipt?

 If you pay by mail and would like a receipt, please include a self addressed stamped envelope and we will return a paid receipt to you.
-If you are a walk in customer a receipt will be provided to you.
+If you are a walk in customer or pay online, a receipt will be provided to you.

 May I pay several bills with one payment?